 Regardless of who they are and what industry they are in, people are always drawn to anything free.
 Distributing unique merchandise that fits the brand to any media outlet, from journalists to influencers, is an effective way to build brand recognition.

 Approaching publications read by a company’s target audience by offering insight and analysis of anything related to the industry is another way to develop a relationship with media outlets.
 With a guest posting strategy, not only can you build your network but you can also win potential listeners over by connecting with the audience from a different publication.

-Providing expert insight on big new stories will also get journalists and various media outlets interest in what companies what to say.
-They are always looking for sources, and by offering insight and advice.
-It is another excellent way to get press coverage.
+Providing expert insight on big new stories will also get journalists and various media outlets interest in what companies want to say.
+Journalists are always looking for new sources.
+By offering insight and advice, you can win journalists over and earn press coverage.